sohamtriveous/vodafone/Readme.md

 #things to do

-- Create a new Activity, call it SourcesActivity (Use New>Activity>Empty Activity)
+- Create a new Activity, call it SwipHomeActivity (Use New>Activity>Empty Activity)
 - Also give change its intent-filter to Main and Launcher, so that it launches when the app is opened
 - Write the retrofit API definition for the sources endpoint, which includes
   - getting a sample json response from newsapi.org